JuliaLang/julia/doc/src/manual/control-flow.md

  [1] test(::Int64, ::Int64) at ./none:7
 ```

-`if` blocks also return a value, which may seem unintuitive to users coming from many other languages.
+`if` blocks also return a value, which may seem unintuitive to users coming from many other
-This value is simply the return value of the last executed statement in the branch that was chosen,
+languages.
+This value is simply the return value of the last executed statement in the
-so
+branch that was chosen.
+For example:

 ```jldoctest
 julia> x = 3